Norway Chess: 2017

 The fifth Norway Chess tournament was held between 6–16 June 2017.
 The tournament involved all ten of the world's best players by rating (at the time of announcement) and had an average Elo rating of 2797.
 As a result, it was billed as the strongest chess tournament in history by Altibox, its sponsor.
 However, by the time the tournament was held two players had dropped out of the top ten (Karjakin and Giri; their replacements Mamedyarov and Ding Liren did not play).
-It is also not the tournament with the highest-ever rating average; the 2014 Zurich Chess Challenge and the 2014 Sinquefield Cup had average ratings of 2801 and 2802, respectively.
+It was also not the tournament with the highest-ever rating average; the 2014 Zurich Chess Challenge and the 2014 Sinquefield Cup had average ratings of 2801 and 2802, respectively.

 Blitz tournament

 On 5 June 2017, a Blitz tournament was conducted to determine the pairings in the tournament.
 The top 5 finishers in the blitz tournament earned an extra white game in the tournament.
 Magnus Carlsen, Hikaru Nakamura, Levon Aronian, Maxime Vachier-Lagrave and Vladimir Kramnik finished in the top 5 and earned their extra white game.